Weak Coupling Theory of Magic-Angle Twisted Bilayer Graphene

 {\em Introduction---} The energy bands of twisted bilayer graphene (TBG) have a four-fold spin-valley flavor degeneracy.
 As a magic twist angle near $\theta = 1^{\circ}$ is approached, the two sets of four-fold degenerate bands closest to the neutral system Fermi energy approach each other and narrow \cite{BM}, converting graphene from a weakly-correlated Fermi liquid to a strongly correlated system \cite{cao2018unconventional,cao2018correlated,andrei2020graphene,balents2020superconductivity} with a rich variety of competing states, including superconductors, insulating flavor ferromagnets, and metallic flavor ferromagnets.
 The ferromagnetism is reminiscent of but distinct from that exhibited by Bernal-stacked bilayer graphene in the quantum Hall regime \cite{McCann2006, Barlas2008, Cote2010, Barlas2012, Feldman2009, Martin2010, Weitz2010, Jung2011} and is now clearly established \cite{balents2020superconductivity,cao2018correlated, serlin2020intrinsic, sharpe2019emergent, stepanov2020competing,lu2019superconductors,polshyn2020electrical,zondiner2020cascade,wong2020cascade,das2020symmetry, khalaf2021charged,saito2020isospin,xie2021fractional,wu2021chern,nuckolls2020strongly,kang2019strong,lian2021twisted,liu2022visualizing,wang2020correlated,wang2022kekul,Zhu2020TBG} as a prominent part of the physics of MATBG.
-In contrast to the quantum Hall case, in which eight Landau bands are filled sequentially to minimize the exchange energy, MATBG ground states appear \footnote{These statements are based on a minimal interpretation of measurements of electronic compressibility [\onlinecite{zondiner2020cascade}], tunneling spectroscopy [\onlinecite{wong2020cascade}] and weak-field Hall effects [\onlinecite{xie2020weak}].
-Other scenarios in which flavor symmetries are broken even at CN cannot be ruled out at present and are assumed in some theoretical work.} not to have any broken symmetries for a range of filling factors near CN, and in broken symmetry states to keep the filling factors of partially occupied flavors $\nu_f$ inside an interval $(-\nu_h^*,\nu_e^*)$, where $\nu_h^*$ and $\nu_e^*$ are maximum hole and electron filling factors. ($\nu_f\equiv (N_f-M)/M$ where $N_f$ is the number of flat band electrons with flavor $f$ and $M$ is the number of moir\'e cells in the system; $\nu=\sum_f \nu_f$.)
+In contrast to the quantum Hall case, in which eight Landau bands are filled sequentially to minimize the exchange energy, MATBG ground states appear \footnote{These statements are based on a minimal interpretation of measurements of electronic compressibility \cite{zondiner2020cascade}, tunneling spectroscopy \cite{wong2020cascade} and weak-field Hall effects \cite{xie2020weak}.
+Other scenarios in which flavor symmetries are broken even at CN cannot be ruled out at present and are assumed in some theoretical work.
+Note that the cascades observed in the high-temperature compressibility experiment \cite{saito2020isospin} (up to 100 K) are not indicative of ground state phase transitions.
+These high-temperature cascades may result from fluctuations of local moments, which can be explained by localized orbitals and the heavy fermion model \cite{song2022magic, JKang_heavyfermion_2021}.} not to have any broken symmetries for a range of filling factors near CN, and in broken symmetry states to keep the filling factors of partially occupied flavors $\nu_f$ inside an interval $(-\nu_h^*,\nu_e^*)$, where $\nu_h^*$ and $\nu_e^*$ are maximum hole and electron filling factors. ($\nu_f\equiv (N_f-M)/M$ where $N_f$ is the number of flat band electrons with flavor $f$ and $M$ is the number of moir\'e cells in the system; $\nu=\sum_f \nu_f$.)